VedantGhodke/GitHub-Pull-Request-Notification-HookUp/README.md

-# Hook
+# GitHub Pull Request Notification HookUp

-> A Github webhook handler primarily to notify about your PRs.
+This is a Github webhook handler primarily to notify about your pull requests.

 ## Preface

 Our team relies on Github PRs and reviews to release new stuff and bug fixes as many teams do; major bottleneck in this scenario is that people don't review quite often even if PRs are assigned to them and they need to nudge about pending reviews.
 I, personally wouldn't want to be a bottleneck for anybody's dear feature.
 Github does notify you via email but it usually gets piled up.
 To resolve this, I initially tried to allocate two slots in my calendar for reviews, it doesn't really work out.
 So I'm trying something dynamic which works like this:

 - A new review is assigned to me, I get a notification.